bloominstituteoftechnology/react-state3-guided/README.md

     })
     ```

-  - 3.4 - Fix the imports inside the top of the app:
+  - 3.4 - Fix the imports inside the top of the app, delete dummy reducer:

     ```js
     import { Provider } from 'react-redux'